slackapi/bolt-js/docs/content/basic/authenticating-oauth.md

 ##### The org-wide `installQuery` object

-This `installQuery` object provided to the `fetchInstallation` and `deleteInstallation` handlers is familiar but with an `enterpriseId` defined and another possible `true` or `false` value for `isEnterpriseInstall`:
+This `installQuery` object provided to the `fetchInstallation` and `deleteInstallation` handlers is the same as ever, but now with an additional value, `enterpriseId`, defined and another possible `true` or `false` value for `isEnterpriseInstall`:

 ```javascript